RedhawkSDR/transceiver-api/queueing/transaction.md

 ### Cancellation

-When a transaction is cancelled, it is removed from the device's queue and will not be acted upon.
+When a transaction is cancelled, it is removed from the tuner's queue and will not be acted upon.
 If the transaction is still open, all further data from the stream will be discarded upon receipt.

-Cancellation may be requested for a transaction in the device's queue, including active transactions.
+Cancellation may be requested for a transaction in the tuner's queue, including active transactions.
 The device is free to reject a cancellation request if it cannot be completed, such as when the transaction's sample data has already been transferred to a device's FPGA fabric but not transmitted yet.
 Transactions are also cancelled when they are preempted by a higher priority transaction.